 - Adjust seasoning with salt and pepper and serve over steamed rice.

-Galbi Jjim Variations
+Galbi Jjim Notes and Variations

 - For your short ribs, you can use either a thick (about 2 inches) English cut or a thin (1/2 inch) flanken cut.
 Substitute pork spare ribs (dweji galbi) if you like.